 Slice off the crusts of your sandwiches with a very sharp knife to create a square.

 Then carefully lower that sandwich into the hot oil.
 Fry on all sides until golden brown (15 seconds on the sides and 30 seconds on the larger surface area).
-Repeat the above step and this step for the second sandwich.
+Repeat the above steps for the remaining sandwich.

 Hong Kong Style French Toast (10-min.
 Recipe)

-- With three pieces of bread, spread a thin layer of peanut butter on 2 of the three pieces.
+- With 3 pieces of bread, spread peanut butter on 2 of the three pieces.
 Sandwich them together.
 Repeat for the other sandwich

-- Slice off the crusts of your sandwiches with a very sharp knife to create a square.
+- Slice off the crusts of each sandwich with a very sharp knife to create a square.

-- In a shallow bowl, whisk 2 eggs.
+- In a large shallow bowl, beat the eggs until smooth.

 - Then carefully lower that sandwich into the hot oil.
 Fry on all sides until golden brown (15 seconds on the sides and 30 seconds on the larger surface area).
-Repeat for the above step and this step for the second sandwich.
+Repeat the above steps for the remaining sandwich.

-- Enjoy hot with butter and sweetener of your choice!
+- Enjoy hot with butter and condensed milk!